sashakt-platform/.github/README.md

-# .github
+# Sashakt
-An assesment platform
+An assessment platform